 Save the dates for next year: May 31 - June 2 celebrating classes ending in 4 & 9

-Online voting will close on June 1, before Reunion Weekend.
-Members can vote in person during the annual Alumnae Association General Meeting, which will be held from 10:15 to 11:30 a.m. on Saturday, June 3, in Brooks Auditorium.
+Online voting will close on May 31 before Reunion Weekend begins.
+Members can vote in person during the annual Alumnae Association of Wilson College General Meeting from 10:15 to 11:30 a.m. on Saturday, June 2, in Brooks Auditorium.

-The AAWC nominating committee presented the following slate of officers and directors for terms running from 2017-20:
+The AAWC Nominating Committee presents the slate of officers and directors for terms running 2018 through 2021:

 Maxine Lesher Gindlesperger ’98 graduated from Wilson with a degree in liberal studies.
-Every well-oiled machine needs someone to keep watch over its inner complexities, and at eLynxx Solutions, that person is Gindlesperger.
-Since 1989, her roles and responsibilities have followed the growth of eLynxx Solutions, and today she is responsible for managing the financial, personnel, support and facilities operations that keep the company running on a daily basis.
-She has received the AAWC Distinguished ADP Alumna/us Award and has been active in the Aunt Sarah program and the College’s career development events.
-She has been a member of the AAWC board since 2014, serving on the finance and student connections committees.
-She has also served as chair of the Franklin County Homeless Shelter Coalition.
+Since 1989, she has worked for eLynxx Solutions in Chambersburg in various capacities and today is the company’s chief administrative officer.
+She has received the Distinguished ADP Alumna/us Award from the AAWC and has been active in the Aunt Sarah program and the College’s career development events.
+She has been a member of the AAWC board since 2015, serving on the finance and student connections committees.
+She has also served as chair for the Franklin County Homeless Shelter Coalition and as chair of personnel for the Totem Pole Playhouse in Fayetteville, Pa.

 Leslie H. Hanks ’70 is a retired elementary school teacher.
 She taught for 35 years in the Washington County public school system in Maryland as a classroom teacher, library media specialist, staff developer and intervention teacher.
 After graduating from Wilson with a bachelor’s degree in political science, she received a master’s degree in early childhood education from Shippensburg University.
 She has served on the nominating committee and student connections committee for the AAWC board for the past three years.